linlianjiang/qiubaiying.github.io/_posts/2018-2-2-teaching.md

 saying i only do what i do,lie.

-i must aplogy for myself,but i dont have right depive others chance for studying.
+i must aplogy for myself,but i dont have right to depive others chance for studying.

 As a memory.